PeaWagon/simulation_progress/README.md

 * Sharcnet and Calcul Quebec systems are discussed

 #### Regarding the .csv file
+* formatting follows the default arguments from the csv python module
 * instances are separated by commas
-* text is contained within single quotes
+* text is contained within quotes if the delimiter (a comma) or quotes are present in the text
-* note: this has the implication that commas may be found between single quotes

 #### Regarding the DataSheet code
 * this code is CLI-based